delawaremathguy/ShoppingList/README.md

 Swiping an item in either the shopping list of the already-purchased list moves it to the other list (exposing an issue in SwiftUI: the swipe UI calls the motion a "Delete," and the view modifier is .onDelete, but nothing is being deleted in this code.  i know about a contextMenu as an option, but i'd rather swipe now and wait for SwiftUI 2.0 to let me do this with a swipe with the right name.).
 Tapping on any item in either list lets you edit it for name, quantity, and assign/edit the store location in which it is found.

-* by the way, how do you delete a ShoppingItem?  go to the Modify View and tap the Delete button. (same for deleting Locations ...)
+* by the way, how do you really delete a ShoppingItem?  go to the Modify View and tap the Delete button. (same for deleting Locations ...)

 The third tab shows a list of all locations, listed in visitationOrder (an integer from 1...100).
 One special Location is the "Unknown Location" which, in programming terms, has the highest of all visitationOrder values, so that it comes last in the list of Locations, and shopping items with an unassigned/unknown location will come at the bottom of the shopping list.
 Tapping on a Location in the list lets you edit location information, including reassigning the visitation order.
 QUESTION: Why not let the user drag the Locations around to reset the order -- well, it's partly a SwiftUI thing, but persisting the order the way I'd like to do (using visitationOrder markers) has a few wrinkles that seem to conflict with SwiftUI's @FetchRequest.

 The shopping list is sorted by the visitation order of the location in which it is found (and alphabetically within each Location).
 Items in the shopping list cannot be otherwise re-ordered.
 QUESTION: Why don't you let me drag these items to reorder them, you ask?
 Why can't you section this list out?
 Well, I did the reordering thing one time, and dicovered that moving items around in a list in SwiftUI is an absolutely horrific user-experience when you have 30 or 40 items on the list -- so I don't so that anymore.
 And i tried the sectioning thing (you'll see some commented-out code that "almost" does this right), but you cannot drag an item from one section to another; i cannot control the section header appearance (it takes way too much space in groupedListStyle and i'd like to customize it); and when items are moved from one section to another (by editing the shopping item), the shopping list sectioning goes nuts if a section becomes empty.

 ## Some Things I'm Fighting With